 CHORAL EXHIBITIONS (NEWNHAM STUDENTS)

 Newnham College Choral Exhibitions are held in Selwyn College Chapel Choir.
 The Colleges share the Chapel and the Chaplain, and there is a long tradition of Newnham women singing in Selwyn Chapel Choir.
 There are also places in the choir for Newnham volunteers.
 Newnham offers up to two Choral Awards per year, and each Award is tenable for three years.
 The Award is equivalent in financial value to that at Selwyn, and the application procedure is the same as for Selwyn students, and when space permits, auditions for Newnham students already in residence are held during the first week of the Michaelmas Term, and awards are made by the College Council on the recommendation of the Director of Music at Selwyn.
 Newnham Choral Exhibitioners are expected to play a leading role in music-making at Newnham as well.

 WHERE NEXT FOR CHORAL AND ORGAN SCHOLARS

 Alumni Choral and Organ Scholars have gone on to various careers, both musical and non-musical.
-Former members of the choir include singers in Stile Antico, Exaudi, the Holst Singers, as well as lay-clerks and assitant organists in many cathedral choirs, including the first ever women layclerks at Peterborough and Derby Cathedrals.
+Former members of the choir include singers in Stile Antico, Exaudi, the Holst Singers, as well as lay-clerks and assistant organists in many cathedral choirs, including the first ever women layclerks at Peterborough and Derby Cathedrals.
 Others are instrumentalists, chamber and orchestral players, conductors, and well-known BBC presenters.
 Even those who do not pursue music as a career continue to sing in serious choirs, inspired by their experience as members of Selwyn choir.